 While much of the world embraced small, minimalist weddings in the past year, Indian brides went into full-blown maximalism—complete with multiple dupattas embellished in heavy jewels and gold.
 With less of a budget allotted towards guests and a large venue, more was given to the bride’s outfit.
 But, for all the traditional Indian events and late-night Bollywood dancing our beloved brides had to give up, they made up for it with some of the most colorful and heavily-embellished lehengas we’ve seen walking down aisles than ever before.

 Rather than fight against it, Indian brides are leaning into the times we’re living in, making the most of them with some playful twists on long-time classics.
-Traditionally, Indian brides wear the sacred color of red as a symbol of Mars (the planet in charge of marriage, according to Hindu astrology) and prosperity, but today’s modern brides are donning bright fuschia, shades of emerald, yellow (the 2021 color of the year!), and in some cases all of the above.
+Traditionally, Indian brides wear the sacred color of red as a symbol of Mars (the planet in charge of marriage, according to Hindu astrology) and prosperity, but today’s modern brides are donning bright fuschia, shades of emerald, yellow, and in some cases, all of the above.

 To get a grasp on what we can expect to see from our colorful brides this year, we spoke to India’s top bridalwear designers Manish Malhotra, Gaurav Gupta, Ridhi Mehra, Natasha Dalal, and Monica Shah.
 They talked about the unique silhouettes, timeless fabrics, embroidery, and bright colors we’ll be seeing on brides this upcoming year.